Spaghetti From Scratch

 - Ground Beef - Meat sauce gets most of its flavor from the ground beef, so I like adding a relatively high ratio of lean ground beef.
 If I have the time, I like to grind my own beef, so I know exactly what's in it, and it also allows me to grind it coarsely, which gives the sauce a better texture.

 - Ground Pork - I like to add a bit of ground pork, which adds savory umami to the sauce.
-Ground lamb, chopped bacon, or Italian-style sausage are other good alternatives.
+Ground lamb, chopped bacon, or Italian sausage are other good alternatives.

 Aromatics (a.k.a.
 Sofrito)

-- Garlic - Garlic makes almost anything better, and I like adding a lot of garlic to my sauce.
+- Garlic - Garlic makes almost anything better, and I like adding lots of minced garlic cloves to my sauce.

 - Onions - Onions add flavor and mild sweetness, but it's important to caramelize them to get the most flavor out of them.
 One of the tricks to doing this quickly is to mince them as small as possible.